 Factions play a larger role this time that they did in Fallout 3, the factions that you choose to interact with are also optional this time too.
 Depending on the faction that the player chooses to end the game with will affect which factions will remain after the end of the game.
 All factions except the Institute will offer the same end of game quests but with minor differences, the institute offer different quests that are much more interesting.
 Once you have ended the game the remaining factions will offer randomly generated quests for you to complete.
 There is no major difference between the randomly generated quests offered before the end and offered after except a change in faction targets or locations.
 So it is easy enough to figure out which faction will offer the most enjoyable quests for you after the ending.

-There is no mechanical facilitation for role playing. similar in a way to Skyrim.
+There is no mechanical facilitation for role playing, following the trend Bethesda started with Skyrim.
 Everyone is oblivious to what you wear, what weapon you have and how skilled you are which results in awkward dialogue and inconsistent encounters.
 Outside of dialogue and certain quest requirements however you are able to play as you wish and use your own imagination to facilitate contexts for your actions since the game its self won’t.

 As with the previous two Fallout titles the music choices and sound design is fantastic.
 The radio soundtrack has some of the most thematically relevant music choices I have heard in a game.
 The sound of gun fire and explosions in the distance is well realised too.
 The directional sound design is fantastic, I knew where the action was as soon as I heard it.